underscoreio/underscoreio/src/html/_events/2015-03-15-essential-essential-scala.md

   and who want to learn the basics of Scala and functional programming; and
 - experienced Scala developers who want to assist with teaching.

+We are currently working on the course material, and it will be released under a Creative Commons licence before the event.
+We will be using the [Doodle](https://github.com/underscoreio/doodle) library as the starting point for our exploration.

+#### For Students

+We will learn about composition and combinator libraries, two of the big ideas in functional programming.
+We will also learn the basic evaluation model for Scala, and how to use a good chunk of Scala's features.

+With this course we're aiming for fun, so we're going to have lots of time for exploration.
+We will have a number of projects of varying levels of complexity, and you can work your way through the projects at your own pace -- or explore your own interests.

+#### For Teaching Assistants

+We are expecting a wide range of experience levels at this event.
+To allow people to get the most from the day we will divide the students into small groups of roughly the same level.
+We are hoping to have enough teaching assistants that we can assign one per group.
+Your job is to work closely with your group, clearing roadblocks such as syntax errors or a faulty mental model, so they can get as much out of the day as possible.

+The material will all be quite basic from a Scala and functional programming perspective.
+If you have experience with Scala you should be able to turn up on the day without prior preparation.
+If you do want to do some preparation, until we get the course material online the best source is [Doodle's code](https://github.com/underscoreio/doodle).

 ### Who

 This course will be taught by Noel Welsh